intershop/helm-charts/charts/icm-replication/README.md

 This chart will do the following:

-* Deploys two ICM [intershop/icm](../icm) charts, one as edit system and one as live system
+* Deploys two ICM [intershop/icm](../icm) charts, one as Edit- and one as Live-System

 ## Installing the Chart